"...unless an image was created with a camera, it is not photography."

 More recently, Liz Deschenes has used camera-less photography in a subtle investigation of nonrepresentational forms of expression and the outmoded technologies of photography.
 And, James Welling has created a heterogeneous body of work that explores optics, human perception, and a range of photographic genres both abstract and representational.

-If nothing else, the show promises to provoke, stimulate, and call for a reaction.
-Whether it's a positive or negative one, is really up to you.
+If nothing else, the show (and the catalogue) promise to provoke, stimulate, and call for a reaction.
+Whether it is a positive or negative one, is really up to you.

 What Is a Photograph?